COVID-19 Vaccination Programme questions and answers

 11. Who can get the vaccine?

-For information on the vaccination programme, including information on different age groups please see the following link:
+For information on the current vaccination campaign, including information on different age groups please see the following link:

 14. Can the COVID-19 vaccines cause inflammation of the heart?

-There have been rare cases of myocarditis or pericarditis (inflammation of the heart) reported after COVID-19 vaccines.
-Most of these cases have been in younger men.
-This rare event usually occurs a few days after the second vaccination although some cases have occurred after the first dose.
+Very rarely cases of heart-related side effects, such as pericarditis and myocarditis (inflammation of the heart) have also been reported after COVID-19 vaccines.
+Most of these cases have been mild and recovered quickly with rest, or minimal treatment.
+Like with COVID-19 infection, myocarditis and pericarditis after a COVID-19 vaccine has been reported slightly more often in younger men (those aged under 40).
+This rare event usually occurs a few days after the second or subsequent vaccinations although some cases have occurred after the first dose.

 A past medical history of myocarditis or pericarditis that is not related to COVID-19 vaccination does not prevent an individual receiving a COVID-19 vaccine.